Prime Minister inspects Thanh Hoa site for strategic petroleum reserve

 The Prime Minister stated that Vietnam will continue working with relevant countries and partners to further consider support measures and ensure the supply of crude oil input for the project.
 Photo: VGP

-After hearing the reports and opinions, Prime Minister Pham Minh Chinh stated that Vietnam will continue working with relevant countries and partners to further consider support measures to secure crude oil input for the project.
-He also stressed the need to advance solutions that facilitate the transportation of petroleum shipments through the Strait of Hormuz to Vietnam, including crude oil supplies for the refinery.
+After hearing reports and opinions, Prime Minister Pham Minh Chinh affirmed that Vietnam will continue working with partner countries to explore support measures ensuring crude oil supply for the project.
+He highlighted the importance of advancing solutions that facilitate the transport of petroleum shipments through the Strait of Hormuz, including crude oil for the refinery.

-He affirmed that Vietnam will expedite the construction of a strategic crude oil reserve in the Nghi Son area to serve the refinery and other needs.
-At the same time, he urged the joint venture partners to swiftly diversify crude oil supply sources for the project, emphasizing that this is both an urgent task and a long-term solution.
+The Prime Minister reiterated Vietnam's commitment to fast-tracking the construction of a strategic crude oil reserve in the Nghi Son area to serve the refinery and broader energy needs.
+He urged joint venture partners to swiftly diversify crude oil supply sources, stressing that this is both an urgent priority and a long-term safeguard.

-Given the current context, the Prime Minister also suggested that the plant temporarily scale back the production of other petrochemical products and prioritize the output of petroleum products, especially aviation fuel.
+In light of current circumstances, he also suggested that the plant temporarily reduce production of other petrochemical products and prioritize petroleum output, particularly aviation fuel.

-The Nghi Son Refinery and Petrochemical Complex is a joint venture project invested by major corporations from Vietnam, Japan, and Kuwait.
-It is currently one of the largest refineries in Vietnam, with a designed capacity of around 200,000 barrels of crude oil per day (equivalent to about 10 million tonnes per year).
+The Nghi Son Refinery and Petrochemical Complex is a joint venture between leading corporations from Vietnam, Japan, and Kuwait.
+It stands as one of Vietnam's largest refineries, with a designed capacity of approximately 200,000 barrels of crude oil per day, equivalent to about 10 million tonnes annually.

-Under normal conditions, the plant supplies petroleum products to the domestic market, meeting approximately 35% of Vietnam’s demand, while also providing reputable petrochemical products across the region.
+Under normal conditions, the plant supplies around 35% of Vietnam's domestic petroleum demand, while also delivering high-quality petrochemical products to regional markets.